movebank/movebank-api-doc/movebank-api.md

 ## Introduction
 Movebank's REST API allows access to pull data from [Movebank](https://www.movebank.org) using HTTP or JSON requests made in a web browser or through external programs such as R. All users of data accessed from Movebank must abide by Movebank's [general terms of use](https://www.movebank.org/cms/movebank-content/general-movebank-terms-of-use) and [data policy](https://www.movebank.org/cms/movebank-content/data-policy).
 See Movebank's [citation guidelines](https://www.movebank.org/cms/movebank-content/citation-guidelines) for guidance on how to cite data use.
 Below are details, example requests, and relevant information about security and access controls.

+### Understanding data from Movebank
+Movebank's data model is described in the [user manual](https://www.movebank.org/cms/movebank-content/mb-data-model) and [Kranstauber et al. (2011)](https://doi.org/10.1016/j.envsoft.2010.12.005).
+Definitions of data attributes are provided in the [Movebank Attribute Dictionary](https://www.movebank.org/cms/movebank-content/movebank-attribute-dictionary).
+A machine-readable, persistent version of this vocabulary is published at http://vocab.nerc.ac.uk/collection/MVB.
+Use of the REST API to access data you are not already familiar with can lead to the download of data that excludes information that can be critical to understanding the data.

+The following key concepts and attributes are important to be aware of.
+Also read about [defining deployments and outliers](https://www.movebank.org/cms/movebank-content/deployments-and-outliers) in Movebank.

+**Animal, tag, and deployment identifiers:** Movebank's data model associates each measurement (e.g. a GPS fix) with a tag, and tag measurements can be further associated with animals via deployments.
+Each animal, tag, and deployment has a
+- a user-defined name: the animal, tag, and deployment IDs in Movebank, also referred to as the `individual_local_identifier`, `deployment_local_identifier` or `tag_local_identifier`.
+- an internal database identifier, not typically shown in Movebank: the `individual_id`, `deployment_id` and `tag_id`.

+We do not encourage treating the internal database identifiers as a stable external reference to data, as these can change over time for various technical reasons.
+For example, new entities may be created and new internal identifiers assigned when
+- the data owner deletes and re-creates animals, deployments, or tags.
+- the data owner uploads reference data that re-creates animals, deployments, or tags.
+- the data owner deletes and re-imports tags from live feeds.
+- a data provider pushes updates to reference data that re-create animals, deployments or tags.

+We advise obtaining the identifiers via the REST API using the examples below, matching the entities you are interested in by `individual_local_identifier`, `deployment_local_identifier` or `tag_local_identifier`, and then using the corresponding `individual_id`, `deployment_id` and `tag_id` where necessary.

+For data owners, it is best practice to keep the `individual_local_identifier`, `deployment_local_identifier` or `tag_local_identifier` identifiers—i.e., the animal, tag and deployment IDs—stable if you want to refer to these entities from outside of Movebank.

+Local identifiers are unique within but not across studies.
+If you are combining data from multiple studies from Movebank using the REST API, we suggest referring to entities using a combination of the local identifier and study ID or name.

+**Outliers:** Event records, most commonly location estimates, can be assigned as outliers in Movebank by data owners and providers using several different tools and data attributes.
+The results of all outlier management steps are summarized in the (`visible`)[http://vocab.nerc.ac.uk/collection/MVB/current/MVB000209/] attribute.
+We recommend including the `visible` attribute in event-level requests using the examples below, in order to retain this information and the ability to exclude flagged outliers from subsequent use if desired.

 ## Security, data access and authentication
 Access to data is defined by data owners for each study in Movebank following [Movebank's permissions options](https://www.movebank.org/cms/movebank-content/permissions-and-sharing).
 If no username and password are provided, results will be restricted to data that owners have made publicly available.
 If a username and password are provided, results will be restricted to data that the user has access to.
 To access tracking actual data, including for visualization on external websites, the user (or the public) needs permission to download data.